 - There may be regulatory or liability issues.
 Reddit has the reputation for being loosely moderated and more open to controversial content than some better-established social media platforms.
 That’s attractive to many users, but it could attract lawsuits or attention from regulators.

 - Stretched valuation.
 Reddit is reportedly pursuing a valuation that would be quite high relative to similar companies.
 If they fail to continue their growth rate – and even if they do continue their growth rate – that valuation may not be achievable or sustainable.

 - Market conditions may not be positive.
 Current market conditions are shaky, to put it mildly.
 If Reddit pushes ahead with an IPO despite a weak market they may not achieve the desired market reception.
 If they postpone the IPO investors may be stuck with shares they can’t move.

 - Limitations on foreign growth.
 Reddit is currently banned in several countries, including China, India, and Indonesia.
 These three countries account for almost 40% of the world’s population.

 These are speculative risks: they may or may not emerge and they may or may not affect the company.
 There may also be other risks that are not currently anticipated.

-Reddit is not one of the largest IPOs expected in the first half of 2022, but the Company’s high profile in the investment community assures that it will draw outsized levels of attention.
+Reddit is not one of the largest IPOs expected in 2022, but the Company’s high profile in the investment community assures that it will draw outsized levels of attention.
 That does not, of course, guarantee any particular outcome.